dashjoin/platform/dashjoin-docs/docs/developer-reference.md

 * title: when the widget is a direct child of the page container, the widget is placed in a card with this title

-Apart from title, all widgets support the following two options:
+Apart from title, all widgets support the following options:

 * roles: show container only if user is in one of these roles
 * if: show the widget if the expression is true
+* style: CSS widget styles (e.g. width and height of the widget)

 These can be edited using Dashjoin Studio.
 Some widgets, like the container, expose them via the layout editor as well.